Ivermectin vs Quercetin vs Hydroxychloroquine: What's the Difference? (2024 Edition)

 An animal study published in the Nature (Aug 2012), concluded that quercetin has anti-oxidant, anti-inflammatory and anti-fibrotic (anti-scarring) properties.
 Another study (JCI May 2012) on rutin (quercetin molecule bound to a sugar molecule called rutinose), commonly found in fruits and vegetables and sold over the counter as a dietary supplement, has been shown to inhibit the formation of blood clots in an animal model of thrombosis.

-As of May 2023, there have been 10 published studies of quercetin against COVID-19.
-For the list of studies, check out c19quercetin.com.
+As of September 2024, there have been more than 10 published studies of quercetin against COVID-19.
+For the list of studies, check out c19early.org/q.

 Quercetin works best when taken with vitamin C and Bromelain, as vitamin C helps activate it and bromelain helps with the absorption.
 In this study (PubMed), Bromelain also has anti-viral property against COVID-19 virus and anti-clotting property, and therefore may be useful against COVID-19.